Larry Hess CPA

 Isn't New Mexico gross receipts tax the same as sales tax?

 Tip.
-Even though exempt gross receipts are not reportable, they should be reported.
+Even though exempt gross receipts are technically not reportable, they should be reported.
 That’s because the N.M.
-Taxation & Revenue Dept. (TRD) compares reported to the IRS with gross receipts reported to the TRD.
-Any instance of under-reporting causes the state to conduct an audit to determine the apparent amount of GRT owed by the seller.
-To prevent exempt sales from being taxes, they are deducted from total sales.
+Taxation & Revenue Dept. (TRD) compares gross receipts reported to the IRS with gross receipts reported to the TRD.
+Any apparent under-reporting results in an audit to determine the amount of gross receipts tax owed by the seller.
+To prevent exempt sales from being taxed, they are deducted from total sales.

 Related articles